 I believe the new experiences offered by the KICKR and third party apps will make sessions seem easier, not by distracting my mind but by engaging my imagination and linking it to physical sensations similar to riding the real thing.

 The potential of what companies like Kinomap, RoadTrainer and Wahoo are offering is staggering compared to where I’ve been living.
 Which seems to be under an indoor training rock.
-For me it’s not about trying replicate road riding per se, but offering options for maximising what pain cave dwellers already know about indoor training.
-Also the potential of linking lonely riders together in sophisticated ways has me drooling with excitement.
+For me, it’s not about trying to replicate road riding per se, but offering options for maximising what pain cave dwellers already know about indoor training.
+Also, the potential of linking lonely riders together in sophisticated ways has me drooling with excitement.
 Most definitely-Watch this space!

 Your Den Set-up